 Research has also found a probable link between overweight and obesity and a reduced risk of premenopausal breast cancer.
 Similarly, body fatness in young adulthood has been associated with a probable reduced risk of pre and postmenopausal breast cancer.

-Cancer Council WA does not recommend carrying extra body weight to confer a potential small decrease in premenopausal breast cancer risk as:
+Cancer Council WA does not recommend carrying extra body weight to for a potential small decrease in premenopausal breast cancer risk as:

 - Being overweight significantly increases the risk of breast cancer after menopause - these postmenopausal cancers are much more common in the population.

-- It's difficult it is to lose weight, so it's unlikely that people would be overweight when they're young, and become lean at menopause.
+- It's difficult to lose weight, so it's unlikely that people can choose to be overweight when young, and lean at menopause.